howerj/web.anapnea/txt/fpga.md

 real standard architecture, there are differences that matter between the two leading brands.

+### FPGAs are difficult.

+It is a simply fact they are difficult, you have to plan what you want to do out, you can not simply hack away at things but you *have* to plan things out, do your research *well* and execute it correctly.

+It is also a completely different way of thinking, everything is concurrent and things have to be *inferred* instead of explicitly stated; for example in C if you do something such as:

+	c = b * a;

+You know what you will get.
+In VHDL:

+	c <= b * a;

+	and

+	c := b * a;

+Are *very* different.
+But let us ignore that an concentrate on the multiplication.
+This has to be describe in hardware and it is done magically for you.
+However it is not clear from looking at the code *how* it will be described in hardware, is it a physical multiplier or will it be one composed entirely of Look Up Tables?
+From the code itself you cannot tell.
+You have no idea from the code itself how long that operation will take.
+It tells you very little of how the hardware will behave.

+There are many sources of confusion for someone just getting started with HDLs and there is a dearth of good code and tutorials available.

 ### Final words

 There are things that you can do with an FPGA that you will never be able to do with a normal processor or even a GPU, there are very good reasons to use them and learn about them, even and especially for the hobbyist.

+They are well worth learning about, even if to only learn new programming paradigms and open up the *possibility* of using on for something.

 [FPGAs]: https://en.wikipedia.org/wiki/Field-programmable_gate_array